kmallen91/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?
+    - Allows the storage of data into a context object that can be accessed by all components to eliminate prop drilling

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
+    - Actions are functions that describe the type of action and payload that will be taken into the reducer.
+Reducers take in the action function and update the state to the store.
+The store hold the current state and is called upon to display it.
+The store is immutable, updating the state updates a copy of the state, not the previous iteration.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?
+    - Application state is state accessible by the whole application whereas component state is only accessible by a given component.
+If you need to access certain data throughout the application then application state is more beneficial but if only one component needs access then component state would work fine.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?
+    - Thunk is middleware for redux that enables asynchronous actions.
+Thunk allows us to create asynchronous action-creators that can consume data to store to the store

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!
+    - I am a fan of redux because it allows for the storage of state that is accessible throughout an application.
+It is difficult to understand at first, but with more practice should become a stable in many of my projects going forward.

 ## Project Set Up